-Guest blogger Casey Merolla discusses credit & signature debit issuer net fraud loss decreases and migration from counterfeit fraud to Card-Not-Present fraud.
+Guest blogger Casey Merolla discusses credit & signature debit issuer net fraud loss decrease and migration from counterfeit fraud to Card-Not-Present fraud.

 Issuer fraud rates have remained fairly constant across payment card products following the Europay, Mastercard and Visa (EMV) liability shift.
 Yet, issuers’ net fraud losses for credit and signature debit have decreased and the long-predicted migration from counterfeit fraud to Card-Not-Present (CNP) fraud is becoming visible, according to Accenture’s annual survey of US major card issuers.